 Students traveling from the Schengen Area, the UK, and Ireland with valid F-1 visas, do not need to seek a national interest exception to travel.
 Students from those areas who are traveling on a J-1 visa may contact the nearest embassy or consulate to initiate an exception request.

 Effective September 14, 2020 at 12:01 a.m.
 (EDT), air travelers who are exempt or have received an exception to the COVID-19 travel bans may fly into any U.S. international airport, according to CBP.
 Previously, these travelers were limited to entry through 15 designated U.S. airports.
 Please note, the travel ban remains in effect, but airports options for those permitted to travel to the U.S. have expanded.

 It is recommended that F-1 and J-1 visa holders carry the CBP Information Sheet with them at the port of entry (airport), if needed.
 In addition, students are encouraged to contact their local U.S. consulate/embassy for further guidance.
 If you are considering making travel plans, please contact an immigration services advisor at CGPS to discuss your situation.

+Information about nonimmigrant visa wait times are also available on the Visa Wait Times website.
 We recommend that you reach out to your respective U.S. embassy/consulate for further details as information varies regarding openings.